joshcough/HaskellStarter/README.md

 ### Specifying Executables

-A library is a collection of code that you can depend on, but cannot actually execute that.
+A library is a collection of code that you can depend on, but cannot actually execute.
 Fortunately, you can build executables with Cabal very easily.
+To do this, we first need a module with a main function.
+Here is `main/Main.hs` from this project:

+    module Main where

+    import HaskellStarter.Github
+    import System.Environment

+    main = do
+      args <- getArgs
+      printCommitsFor (args !!
+0) (args !!
+1)

-This example specifies an exectuable called githubCommitPrinter. githubCommitPrinter is a command line program that takes two arguments, a username and a project name, and prints the last 30 commits for that project.
+This is a command line program that takes two arguments - a username and a project name, and prints the commits for that project.

+Configuring an exectuable in Cabal is very simple:

     executable githubCommitPrinter
       hs-source-dirs: main
       main-is: Main.hs
       build-depends: base < 5, haskell-starter

-I think this is mostly self explanatory, but I'll do so anyway.

-  * Line 1 starts the executable block, and names it.
+* `executable githubCommitPrinter` starts the executable block, and names it.
 You may have many different executables in one cabal file.
-  * Line 2 specifies what directory the code for the executable lives in.
+* `hs-source-dirs` is a list of directories to find source files.
-  * Line 3 specifies the Haskell file that contains the main function.
-(Open question: can the module be named anything?)
+* `main-is` specifies the Haskell file that contains the `main` function. `main` must have type `IO ()`.
-  * Line 4 specifies all of the packages that the executable depends on.
+* `build-depends` is the same as it is in the library definition.
 Notice here that githubCommitPrinter depends on the haskell-starter library.
-Cabal doesn't implicitely add your libraries to executables.
+Cabal doesn't implicitely add your library to executables.

-### Installing and Running Executables
+#### Installing and Running Executables

 `cabal install` installs all executables in your project, as well as the library (if there is one).
 By default, Cabal installs executables to ~/.cabal/bin.
 By adding that to your PATH, you can run your executables immediately.